davidscarth/caddy-geoip/README.md

 ## Why

-I wanted to block a list of countries in Caddy and the popular plugin for this requires a double negative: the matcher means "this request passes the filter," so to *block* a deny list you write `not` in front of it.
+I wanted to block a list of countries in Caddy but the popular plugin for this requires a double negative.
+Its matcher means "this request passes the filter," so to *block* a deny list you have to write `not` in front of it.
 It works, but it always just irked me when looking at my Caddyfile.

 This plugin follows three rules: